ProticM/plazar-js/README.md

 ## Introduction

-PlazarJS is an un-opinionated framework for JavaScript.
+PlazarJS is a un-opinionated framework for JavaScript.
 It has no dependencies and by leaning on Object-Oriented-Principles (OOP) it can easily be used to create a large Single-Page Application or it can be integrated to a portion of a web page where dynamic workflow is required.
 It's built to be flexible and designed to help you build the application the way you want it without forcing you to follow a path you don't think is suitable for the application you are developing.
 The main focus is on good old trio, HTML, CSS and JavaScript.

 ##### TL;DR